Zyrex24/labs-tracker/README.md

 }
 ```

-### Adding New Features
+### Adding new features

-1. Create feature folder in `lib/features/`
+1. Create a feature folder in `lib/features/`
-2. Add screen, widgets, and dialogs
+2. Add screens, widgets, and dialogs
-3. Create repository if needed
+3. Create a repository if needed
 4. Add Riverpod providers
 5. Wire up navigation

-## 📝 State Machine
+## State machine

-The app uses a pure state machine for attendance status transitions:
+Attendance status transitions:

 ```
 not_ready → due → attended